KeatonArmstrong02/public-notes/content/Now.md

 Most mornings when I wake up if I've climbed the previous day I have ridiculously tight calves.
 I can hardly feel them and it keeps me in bed longer than I want.

 ---
+Jul 13 - Already seeing some improvement in spine from rope flow and shoulders feel better after 2 sessions with mace, popping less.